Joint Global Health Trials (JGHT) Call 11 – outline stage

 If there are outstanding questions on the trial design, we recommend that you consider applying for a smaller trial development grant first.
-This call launches on 8 September 2020, see ‘additional details’ section below for more information.
+This call launches in October 2020, see ‘additional details’ section below for more information.

 Although the breadth of the scheme is deliberately wide, we particularly welcome proposals for research addressing the coexistence of two or more chronic conditions in the same individual as well as more broadly addressing chronic non- communicable diseases, including mental health, reproductive, maternal and new born health.

 The scheme encourages the evaluation of a wide range of intervention types including, but not limited to:

 - psychological therapies